hajicj/MUSCIMarker/doc/source/index.rst

           work for people who don't have Python.
 We're working on it, though.

 .. note:: You need Python 2.7 -- although most of MUSCIMarker should
           be compatible with Python 3, we haven't yet tested this.
+(It's fine if you have a Python 2 virtual environment such as conda -- see :ref:`installation`.)

 What now?
 ---------

 Once you install MUSCIMarker, go through the :ref:`tutorial`.
-It will teach you how to use MUSCIMarker, and introduce the most important concepts.
+It will gently teach you how to use MUSCIMarker, and introduce the most important concepts.

-Once you are done with the tutorial, the :ref:`guidelines` will give you detailed instructions on how to annotate music notation symbols.
+Once you are done with the tutorial, the :ref:`instructions` will give you the details of how to annotate music notation symbols.

-..
-The `User Manual`_ then contains details.
+A complete description of what can be done with MUSCIMarker is available in :ref:`controls`.

 Contact
 -------